Nachiket-072005/WEBDCOURSE/Git & Github/README.md

 28. `git branch -M <-name of branch->` : To rename branch.

+29. `git checkout <-branch name->` : To Navigate the other branch.

+30. `git checkout -b <-branch name->` : To create new branch.

+31.  `git branch -d <-branch name->` : To delete branch.

+32. `git push --set-upstream origin feature` : Connect to origin branch.

+33. `git diff <-branch name->` : To compare commits,branches,files & more.

+34. `git merge <-branch name->` : To merge 2 branches.
-29. Merge conflicts are a very common scnario

-merge conflicts can occur if multiple people try to make changes to the same file, and then collaborate
+29. Merge conflicts are a very common scenario merge conflicts can occur if multiple people try to make changes to the same file, and then collaborate.

+### Fixing Mistakes

+Case 1 : Staged Changes

+1. `git reset <-file name->`: Only in one file.
+2.  `git reset` : Multiple files.

+Case 2 : Commited Changes(for one commit)

+1. `git reset HEAD~1`

+Case 3 : Commited Changes(for many commits)

+1. `git reset <-commit hash->`: To show content after that commits.
+2. `git reset --hard <-commit hash->`: Nothing to show content after that commits.

+### What is forking?

+- > A fork is a new repository that shares code and visibility settings with the oringinal **upstream** repository.
+- > Fork is a rough copy of repository.